 Little information is available about the safety of skin dyes used for tattooing during pregnancy.
 It is possible that the chemicals in the dye may affect the development of the baby during the first 12 weeks.
 However, the risks are unknown, as are any effects on the baby during the remainder of the pregnancy.

 Some women may have also heard that if they have a tattoo on their back, they will be unable to get an epidural.
 Very few studies have been done on the risks that could exist for women who have back tattoos and receive an epidural.
 So far none of these studies have conclusively found any data that indicates there are risks, so most anesthesiologists have no problem giving an epidural to a woman with a back tattoo.

 If you want an epidural and have a tattoo on your back, it still would be best to contact the hospital and find out the policy in regard to tattoos and epidurals.
 Additionally, you could pass the infection to your baby if you are breastfeeding, although the risk is small.
 Ultimately it’s your decision, but you may want to wait until you are not breastfeeding to get a new tattoo.

 What about Henna?

 For thousands of years, women in Egypt, India, and much of the Middle East have brought “good luck” to their pregnancies by applying beautiful designs of henna on their pregnant bellies in the third trimester.
-Legends say henna will bring safety in childbirth and a happy baby.
+According to legend, henna will bring safety in childbirth and a happy baby.